-As a key actor in the supply chain, you can choose to source traceable and responsibly mined precious metals, Fairtrade or Fairmined certified metals, and 100% recycled metals.
+As a key actor in the supply chain, you can choose to source traceable and responsibly mined precious metals.
+There are three accepted options for responsibly sourced precious metals, these are Fairtrade metals, Fairmined metals, or 100% recycled metals.
 The choices you make can affect positive change in the industry.

 We’ve explained some of the key terms and issues around metal sourcing below.

 The Supply Chain

 Gold, silver and platinum, precious metals commonly used in the jewellery and electronic industries, are mined around the world.
 After they are extracted from rough ore and processed, they are sold through trading bodies as metal bullion.
 Metal refiners turn metal bullion into products such as sheet or wire, and then sell these materials to industry bodies.

 Precious metals are limited natural resources.
 The operating life of a metal mine can range from a year to several decades.
 After a mine has been depleted, restoring it to its original state is no simple task.
 Too often, mining sites are left to become toxic landfills, risking the health of nearby ecosystems and communities.
 This is only one example of the potential negative impacts of metal mining.

 Metal mining occurs in both large and small-scale mines, each with different conditions, methods and access routes to the international market.
 There is artisanal small-scale mining (ASM) and large-scale mining (LSM) or ‘industrial/corporate’ mining.